citadel-tech/coinswap/docs/taker.md

 Before starting, ensure:

 - You have **bitcoind** running with RPC enabled on `testnet4`.
-- You have some **testnet4 coins** (via faucet).
+- You have some **testnet4 coins** (you can get them via a faucet).
-- Tor is set up (for `.onion` access to Directory Server).
+- Tor is set up and running to access the `.onion` Directory Server.

 > All components are designed to run on **testnet4**.
 The Taker will not function properly on other networks without custom DNS coordination.

 ---

 ## Start Bitcoin Core

+Run the following command to start `bitcoind` on `testnet4`:

 ```bash
 bitcoind -testnet -daemon
 ```

-Check it’s running:
+Verify it's running:

 ```bash
 bitcoin-cli -testnet getblockchaininfo
 ```

-If `bitcoind` isn't installed, refer to the [bitcoind demo](./bitcoind.md).
+If you don’t have `bitcoind` installed, refer to the [bitcoind demo](./bitcoind.md) for setup instructions.

 ---

-## Running Taker CLI
+## Running the Taker CLI

-To view all commands:
+To view all available commands:

 ```bash
 ./taker --help
 ```

-Example:
+Example output:

 ```bash
 taker 0.1.0